 It is important to understand that ANY dog is capable of biting, regardless of their breed or size.
 Dogs are, after all, natural predators when given the opportunity.
 Certain breeds are considered more dangerous than others.
 Unfortunately, much of their bad reputation stems from owners that do not socialize correctly or purposely train aggressiveness into a breed that physically is capable of inflicting damage when encouraged to do so.

 Bite prevention and awareness should be part of all dog owners training as even the nicest dog can snap or bite when injured or afraid.
-It is our responsibility to train our dogs and maintain them in our control.
+It is our responsibility to utilize proper dog behavior training and maintain them in our control.

 Preventing Dog Bites